itdistrict/cyberark-getOtp/README.md

 Credits for the HOTP powershell implementation goes to Jon Friesen and his provided TOTP powershell function https://gist.github.com/jonfriesen/234c7471c3e3199f97d5

+## CyberArk Platform
+The example platform MFA-TOTP_Platform.zip can be imported.
+It takes existing parameters (Timeout/Duration) for OTP size and duration.

 ## Parameters
 Calculate OTP from a CyberArk Account (Default Auth Method LDAP, )